GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/6_Predictions.md

 ```

 I also need to make a new raster with the correct resolution and extent
-of the study area, which I will use to rasterise the 1km grid with.
+of the study area, which I will use to rasterise the 1km grid with
+later.

 ``` r
 # new raster in LAEA